zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

        .. type:: mixed
           :required: false

-     - Provide any data you like, for example a string or a JSON object.
-We will save the data alongside the subscription.
+     - Provide any data you like, and we will save the data alongside the subscription.
 Whenever you fetch the subscription with our API, we'll also include the metadata.
-You can use up to approximately 1kB.
+You can use up to 1kB of JSON.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^